Exclusive: Vale's mining dams are still a risk, company must do more, Brazil prosecutor says

 For example, during a routine inspection by prosecutors in July 2019 at Itabira, auditors noticed cracks at the Itabiruçu dam.
 One of the cracks, they said in a written report, was 1.87-meter (6.1-ft) deep.
 The dam’s stability, moreover, was being monitored with equipment that produced inaccurate data or had a delay.

-The miner in response to this allegation, invested 34 million reais ($6.33 million) in new inspection equipment, according to prosecutors.
+The miner in response to this allegation, invested 34 million reais (4.9 million pounds) in new inspection equipment, according to prosecutors.
 Three months after the visit, it increased the security level of the dam and reduced production levels, according to a previous company statement.

 More recently, the external auditors reprimanded the company over dams that store mining waste from the Fabrica complex.